groupultra/sdk-public/docs/source/guide/Jargon.rst

 The **real characters** are ids associated with a real account.

-The **virtual characters** are fake characters puppeted by the service.
+The **puppet characters** are fake characters puppeted by the service.

 A **Character** object is a representation of a character's name, id, avatar, and description.